ethamck/musicporter/readme.md

 ## `from/`

 Import scripts.
-Takes from a local file or URL and converts it to a manifest file.
+Converts a URL or local file to manifest format.

+### `youtube.sh`

+Outputs manifest based on YouTube playlist ID or URL.
+One of the scripts with the least overhead.

 ### `deezer.sh`